Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Ikura Don

-For lovers of roe, I recommend the Ikura Don.
-It is a salmon roe donburi - a bowl of fluffy, warm rice topped with salmon eggs.
-The dish was served here with a show - the service staff fills a large amount of fish eggs into the warm rice bowl with a large wooden spoon right before your eyes, causing it to almost overflow with salmon roe.
-It was definitely a unique experience and especially unforgettable with the show.
+If you’re a fan of roe, I recommend Ikura Don.
+It's a salmon roe donburi – that is, a bowl of fluffy, warm rice topped with salmon roe.
+Here, the dish was served as a show—the staff pours a heap of fish eggs over your warm rice bowl with a large wooden spoon, so much that it almost overflows with salmon roe.
+This was definitely a unique experience, and the show made it unforgettable.

 Jigokudani (Hell Valley) 登別地獄谷

-During our Hokkaido trip, we visited various attractions and places.
-One of them is Jigokudani (Hell Valley), a fascinating landscape with hot, bubbling lakes and rivers like something from another world.
-Bacteria in the surrounding area create various colors such as white, green, and blue, giving the landscape a unique appearance.
+During our Hokkaido trip, we visited several sights and places.
+One of them is Jigokudani (Hell Valley), a fascinating landscape with hot, bubbling lakes and rivers that look like something from another world.
+Different colors like white, green, and blue are created by bacteria in the area, giving the scenery a unique appearance.

-When it snows, it is especially worth seeing, but it is definitely worth a visit even without snow!
-The journey by car takes about 1.5 to 2 hours, or you can take the bus - but then it takes about 2 to 3 hours.
+If it's snowing, it's especially beautiful, but even without snow it's definitely worth a visit!
+You can get there by car in about 1.5 to 2 hours, or take the bus—which takes about 2 to 3 hours.

 Google Maps: https://maps.app.goo.gl/29CTGfqYStRdip8Y8?g_st=ic